starsareintherose/TNT_Script/README.md

 ## Usage

-- Place this script and your tnt matrix under the folder that you call `tnt` or `exe` file is placed
+- Place this script and your matrix tnt file `filename` under the folder that you call `tnt` or `exe` file is placed

 - Enter `tnt`